DannyNemer/dantil/README.md

 ```
 <a name="module_danny-util.getLine"></a>
 ### dannyUtil.getLine(getCallingLine) ⇒ <code>String</code>
 Gets the file path and line number of the first item in the stack of the parent module from where this function was called.
+This is useful for logging where an object is instantiated.

 **Kind**: static method of <code>[danny-util](#module_danny-util)</code>
 **Returns**: <code>String</code> - The file path and line number of calling line.